 As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

-To keep customer service at the top of everyone's mind, we've asked sellers to meet our seller performance standards, including minimizing the number of eBay Money Back Guarantee and PayPal Purchase Protection cases that are closed without seller resolution.
+To keep customer service at the top of everyone's mind, we've asked sellers to meet our seller performance standards, including minimizing the number of eBay Money Back Guarantee and PayPal Purchase Protection cases that are opened and closed without seller resolution.

 This policy outlines some of the requirements that must be met for a buyer to open a case, as well as providing an overview of cases that count and don't count in your seller performance evaluation.